DeepBlackHole/URC/README.md

  ## Description
- The Universal Remote Control is a versatile device designed to simplify how you interact with various home appliances.
+ The Universal Remote Control is a cool tool that lets you control all your home gadgets, like your TV and lights, with just one remote.

 ## Functions
 * Device Compatibility